 Towards a Politics of ‘Pure Means’: Walter Benjamin and the Question of Violence

 Walter Benjamin’s essay Zur Kritik der Gewalt or On the Critique of Violence was first published in 1921, in the journal Archiv für Sozialwissenschaft und Sozialpolitik.
 It was intended to be part of a greater, either lost or uncompleted work on politics, consisting of two parts, The True Politician and True Politics.
 It is notable that Benjamin’s early work on politics around 1920 was written shortly after the failed German revolution of 1918/19 and in the light of communist and anarcho-syndicalist uprisings in various regions in Germany.
-Within his oeuvre, Critique of Violence has a unique place since it is the first explicit political essay and his last great work on politics before his Marxist turn in 1924.
-In 1921, Benjamin had read neither Marx nor Lenin; the political thought he was familiar with ranged from anarchist and anarcho-syndicalist authors such as Gustav Landauer and Georges Sorel, the metaphysico-political circle around Erich Unger, to the early Ernst Bloch of Spirit of Utopia, and the early anarcho-Zionist Gershom Scholem who later became one of the most important scholars in Jewish mysticism.
+Within his oeuvre, Critique of Violence has a unique place since it is the first explicitly political essay and his last great work on politics before his Marxist turn in 1924.
+In 1921, Benjamin had read neither Marx nor Lenin; the political thought he was familiar with ranged from anarchist and anarcho-syndicalist authors such as Gustav Landauer and Georges Sorel, the metaphysico-political circle around Erich Unger, to the early Ernst Bloch of Spirit of Utopia, and the early anarcho-zionist Gershom Scholem who later became one of the most important scholars in Jewish mysticism.
 However one evaluates the importance of this intellectual context, I argue that none of these influences can fully account for the uniqueness of the radical attempt Benjamin undertook in his essay on the Critique of Violence, that is to say, undoing the nexus of life, law, and violence by referring to another kind of violence – divine violence.
 Giorgio Agamben succinctly describes the task of Benjamin’s essay as to ensure “the possibility of a violence (Gewalt) that lies absolutely ‘outside’ (außerhalb) and ‘beyond’ (jenseits) the law.”

 2. What is Violence?

-The German word Gewalt originates from the Old High German word waltan which roughly translates into ‘to be strong’, ‘to dominate’, or ‘to master.’
-In modern High German Gewalt possesses a variety of contradictory meanings, among them violence, force, coercion, power and authority.
+The German word Gewalt originates from the Old High German verb waltan which roughly translates into ‘to be strong’, ‘to dominate’, or ‘to master.’
+In modern High German Gewalt covers a variety of meanings, among them violence, force, coercion, power and authority.
 The latter meaning is today most notably used in the German constitutional “Basic Law” (Grundgesetz), the 20th article of which reads: “Alle Staatsgewalt geht vom Volke aus.”
-[All state authority/power is derived from the people.].
-As Étienne Balibar notes, “the term Gewalt thus contains an intrinsic ambiguity: it refers, at the same time, to the negation of law or justice and to their realization or the assumption of responsibility for them by an institution (generally the state).”
-Due to this ambiguity, for Benjamin the problem of Gewalt is inherent to all legal and ethical questions, as the opening sentence of his essay suggests: “The task of a critique of violence can be summarized as that of expounding its relation to law and justice.
+[All state authority is derived from the people].
+As Étienne Balibar notes: “the term Gewalt thus contains an intrinsic ambiguity: it refers, at the same time, to the negation of law or justice and to their realization or the assumption of responsibility for them by an institution (generally the state).”
+Due to this ambiguity, for Benjamin the problem of Gewalt is inherent to all legal and moral questions, as the opening passage of his essay suggests: “The task of a critique of violence can be summarized as that of expounding its relation to law and justice.
 For a cause, however effective, becomes violent, in the precise sense of the word, only when it intervenes into moral relations” (SW 1, 236).
 An action can only assume the status of violence in the strict sense once it stands in a relation – in a moral relation.
 Benjamin gives no further inherent definition of violence; it remains a relational concept, which can only be presented, defined and criticized from within these relations and their respective polarizations.

 3. Means and Ends

-According to Benjamin, within a legal system the most essential relation is that between means and ends; if violence is not an ethical or legal goal, it can only be found in the sphere of means,as an effective force and sanctioning violence whatever its justification or legitimization might be.
-The basic dogma of any theory of violence is therefore: “just ends can be attained by justified means, justified means used for just ends.”
-(237) Benjamin mentions two legal schools that diametrically legitimate violence: “natural law” and “positive law”.
+Within a legal system the most essential relation is that between means and ends; if violence is not an ethical or legal goal, it can only be found in the sphere of means – as an effective force and sanctioning violence whatever its justification or legitimization might be.
+The basic dogma of any theory of violence is therefore: “just ends can be attained by justified means, justified means used for just ends” (237).
+Benjamin mentions two legal schools that diametrically legitimate violence: “natural law” and “positive law.”
 While the former “perceives in the use of violent means to just ends no greater problem than a man sees in his ‘right’ to move his body in the direction of a desired goal” (236), the latter, the school of positive law, is more concerned with just means.
 Benjamin does not side with either school, though he recognizes the effort of the school of “positive law” to focus on the justification of means as such, whereas the school of natural law conceives of violence as a quasi-organic “product of nature, as it were a raw material” (236f.).
 However, both schools, natural and positive law, share a common mistake: when speaking about violence they believe in the instrumental nexus of ends and means.
-“Natural law attempts, by the justness of the ends, to ‘justify’ the means, positive law to ‘guarantee’ the justness of the ends through the justification of the means.”
-(237) In contrast, Benjamin denies any critique of violence based upon a theory of just ends or of just means.
+“Natural law attempts, by the justness of the ends, to ‘justify’ the means, positive law to ‘guarantee’ the justness of the ends through the justification of the means” (237).
+In contrast, Benjamin denies any critique of violence based upon a theory of just ends or of just means.

 As Werner Hamacher argues in his reading of Critique of Violence, every positing [Setzung] of law or ethical principle already implies its reversal for every positing requires its enforcement against any other acts of positing, setting, or constituting.
 Hence, the logic of positing is always threatened by other acts of positing.
-Within the paradigm of the state, Benjamin distinguishes between two forms of violence that mutually presuppose and deconstruct each other: “All violence as a means is either lawmaking or law-preserving.”
-(243) While the former concerns the constitutive act of establishing power through violence, i.e. terror, war-on-terror, or “original accumulation”, the latter is embedded in state-institutions.
+Within the paradigm of the state, Benjamin distinguishes between two forms of violence that mutually presuppose and deconstruct each other: “All violence as a means is either lawmaking or law-preserving” (SW 1, 243).
+While the former concerns the constitutive act of establishing power through violence, i.e. terror, war-on-terror, or capitalist “original accumulation” (Marx), the latter is embedded in state-institutions.
 Benjamin calls these two forms of violence “mythic violence” because their intrinsic dialectic leads into an inescapable and circular logic: any law-destroying act results in a new positing [Setzung] of law which again violently tries to preserve itself.
-For Benjamin this fateful cycle of overcoming law by re-establishing it is a clear indicator that there is something fundamentally “rotten in the law.”
-(242)
+For Benjamin this fateful cycle of overcoming law by re-establishing it is a clear indicator that there is something fundamentally “rotten in the law” (242).

 Put into practice, however, these two forms of mythic violence are difficult to differentiate.
 In the sphere of direct state repression, i.e. police force, law-preserving force and law-making violence are always spectrally conflated (because the police preserves law precisely by enforcing new regulations or by re-evaluating established sanctions), whereas in the realm of the social order mythic violence has become almost invisible.
-While excessive law-making violence is today more or less ‘outsourced’ from the capitalist centre into the periphery, in contemporary post-Fordist capitalism mythic violence tends to obscure its law-making force by turning into a seemingly intangible juridical web of bio-political practices.
-This form of law-preserving violence operates as a self-producing and self-eternalizing ‘microphysics of power’ producing and re-producing, disciplining and controlling, regulating and sanctioning bare life as actual, potential or superfluous labor force.
-Mythic violence has thus become the political economy of bare life – however productive the latter’s labor potential might be.
+While excessive law-making violence is today more or less ‘outsourced’ from the capitalist center to the periphery (euphemistically called “emerging markets”), in contemporary post-Fordist capitalism mythic violence tends to obscure its law-making force by turning into a seemingly intangible juridical web of bio-political practices.
+This form of law-preserving violence operates as a self-producing and self-eternalizing “microphysics of power” (Foucault) producing and re-producing, disciplining and controlling, regulating and sanctioning life as actual, potential or superfluous labor power.

-Against mythic violence and its inherent cycle of law-making and law-preserving violence Benjamin searches for a nonviolent, pure or unalloyed violence that could suspend the application of law to bare life.
+Against mythic violence and its inherent cycle of law-making and law-preserving violence Benjamin searches for a nonviolent, pure or unalloyed violence that could interrupt the application of law to bare life.
 His name for this violence is “divine violence” – a paradoxically pure or non-violent violence that coincides with its tautological opposite: a strikingly violent violence.
-Before we turn to the latter, let us tarry with the profane and have a closer look at Benjamin’s expression of “pure means” that can break the cycle of mythic violence since it is not bound to any ends.
+Before we turn to the latter, let us dwell on the profane and have a closer look at Benjamin’s expression of “pure means,” which can break the cycle of mythic violence since it is not bound to any ends.

-At first sight, a means without end is a paradoxical expression since a means is normally defined with regard to an end.
-In other words, the common understanding of a means already implies a teleological reference to an end to which it is subordinated as a secondary instrument.
+At first sight, the formula of pure means or ‘means without end’ is paradoxical since a means is normally defined with regard to an end.
+The common concept of means already implies a teleological reference to an end to which it is subordinated as a secondary instrument.
 This hierarchy becomes most apparent when speaking of an end-in-itself indifferent to its supplementing means.
-For example, values, ideals, ethical end-goals such as freedom, equality, or self-determination etc. From a Kantian perspective, Benjamin’s formula of a means without end can be read as an inversion of the ethical end-in-itself.
+For example, values, ideals, ethical end-goals such as freedom, equality, or self-determination etc. From a Kantian perspective, Benjamin’s concept of pure means or means without end might be read as an inversion of the ethical end-in-itself.
 Ends-in-itself and pure means (means-in-itself, so to speak) are not the same.
 Shifting the perspective from ends to means and cutting off the reference to a final goal, Endzweck, Benjamin emancipates the medial sphere of means from its secondary, supportive role without giving up on the concept of mediacy.
-It is not by accident that in the Critique of Violence Benjamin avoids an explicit discussion of Kantian ethics or Moralphilosophie.
-Instead he takes his cue from Kant’s third critique, the Critique of Judgement and its paradoxical formulation of a Zweckmäßigkeit ohne Endzweck, a purposiveness without a purpose, which Kant introduced when discussing the aesthetic of the beautiful:
+It is not by accident that in Critique of Violence Benjamin avoids an explicit discussion of Kantian Moralphilosophie.
+Instead he takes his cue from Kant’s Third Critique, Critique of Judgment, and its paradoxical formulation of a Zweckmäßigkeit ohne Zweck, purposiveness without a purpose, which Kant introduced when discussing the analytic of the beautiful: